denten-books/plain-text/2-metaphor.md

 manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned us about.
 At its logical extreme, the simulacrum supplants the thing being simulated.
-It appears as hyper-reality, the experience of direct and unmediated interaction without awareness of the underlying referent.
+It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
 All "objects of interest" within such a modeled world are fabricated objects.
-They are thus limited to the external artificial constraints imposed by their makers.
+They are thus limited to the external, artificial constraints imposed by their makers.
 Such manufactured experiences present us, the "users," with compelling, possibly cathartic, metaphors.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity